-PART B. HAZARD IDENT IFICATION AND CO ONTROL MEASURES S: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) been in school the 48 hours before the onset of their symptoms the school do not need to take any further action; • Based on the outcome from the rapid risk assessment, School will send home those people who have been in close contact with the person who has tested positive, advising them to self-isolate for 10 days since they were last in close contact with that person when they were infectious.
-Close contact means: face to face contact including being coughed on or having a face to face conversation within one metre; being within 1 metre for 1 minute or longer without face to face contact; being within 2 metres of someone for more than 15 minutes (either as a one-off contact, or added up together over one day); o travelling in a small vehicle, i.e. a car, with an infected person; • School will follow the guidance in the latest PHE (Lancashire) Schools Resource Pack (circulated to schools via the Schools Bulletin) which provides advice on managing positive cases and who to contact for help; • School will keep a record of pupils and staff in each group (bubble) and any close contact that takes place between children and staff in different groups.
-School will not share the names or details of people with coronavirus (COVID-19) unless essential to protect others; Household members of those contacts who are sent home do not need to self-isolate themselves unless the pupil or staff member who is self- isolating subsequently develops symptoms; • If someone in a class or group that has been asked to self-isolate develops symptoms themselves within their 10-day isolation period they are instructed to follow the 'stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection' and instructed to get a test; If the test is negative they are instructed to remain in isolation for the
+PART B. HAZARD IDENT IFICATION AND CO ONTROL MEASURE S: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) school the 2 days before the onset of their symptoms the school do not need to take any further action; • School will send home those people who have been in close contact with the person who has tested positive, advising them to self-isolate for 14 days since they were last in close contact with that person when they were infectious.
+Close contact means: direct close contact - face to face contact with an infected individual for any length of time, within 1 metre, including being coughed on, a face to face conversation, or unprotected physical contact (skin-to-skin); proximity contacts - extended close contact (within 1 to 2 metres for more than 15 minutes) with an infected individual; travelling in a small vehicle, i.e. a car, with an infected person; • School will follow the guidance in the latest PHE (Lancashire) Schools Resource Pack (circulated to schools via the Schools Bulletin) which provides advice on managing positive cases and who to contact for help; • School will keep a record of pupils and staff in each group (bubble) and any close contact that takes place between children and staff in different groups.
+School will not share the names or details of people with coronavirus (COVID-19) unless essential to protect others; • Household members of those contacts who are sent home do not need to self-isolate themselves unless the pupil or staff member who is self-isolating subsequently develops symptoms; If someone in a class or group that has been asked to self-isolate develops symptoms themselves within their 14-day isolation period they are instructed to follow the 'stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection' and instructed to get a test; • If the test is negative they are instructed to remain in isolation for the remainder of the 14-day isolation period as they could still develop the coronavirus (COVID-19) within the remaining days;